 If you have a copy of your website's files, you can skip this step.

 If you don't, you'll need to download a copy of the files from your current hosting company.
 Because there are so many potential places you could be hosting, there's no way we can document their procedures.
 However, we can say that we recommend using an FTP client and provide you documentation about using it (albeit with our system) in Connecting to Your Hosting Account with FileZilla (FTP).

 Once you have the files, you need to move them from your local computer to your hosting account (i.e. our servers, which are accessible over the Internet).
 To do this, we recommend using an FTP client, though there are some other options available to you.
 For that information, check out Upload files to your website (FTP).

 Previewing Your Website

 After you've gotten the content on your hosting account, you'll want to preview it to make sure it looks good.
-For that information, see Previewing Your Website with Shared Hosting.
+For that information, see Preview your website.

 Making Your Site Hosted with Us Live

 If everything looks good, you can officially make the switch from your old host to us by changing your DNS, which controls which hosting account/server your domain name loads (more info).
 This process pretty simple, but there are two ways to do it, which have different impacts on your website — namely its email.